Shanghai International Circuit

-The Shanghai International Circuit (上海国际赛车场 (上海國際賽車場, Shànghǎi Guójì Sàichēchǎng)), also called the SAIC Shanghai International Circuit (上海上汽国际赛车场 (上海上汽國際賽車場, Shànghǎi Shàngqì Guójì Sàichēchǎng)) for sponsorship purposes, is a motorsport race track, situated in the Jiading District, Shanghai, China.
+The Shanghai International Circuit (上海国际赛车场 (上海國際賽車場, Shànghǎi Guójì Sàichēchǎng)), a.k.a.
+SAIC Shanghai International Circuit (上海上汽国际赛车场 (上海上汽國際賽車場, Shànghǎi Shàngqì Guójì Sàichēchǎng)) for sponsorship purposes, is a motorsport race track, situated in the Jiading District, Shanghai, China.
 The circuit is best known as the venue for the annual Chinese Grand Prix which was hosted from 2004 to 2019, and from 2024 onwards.
 Besides Chinese Grand Prix, the circuit also hosts Shanghai ePrix starting from 2024.

 The Shanghai International Circuit features over 10 top-tier domestic car racing events annually.
 It also boasts Shanghai's only world-class outdoor go-karting track.

 As a nationally recognized 4A-rated tourist attraction, the circuit features tourism, shopping, dining, entertainment, and sports.

 The track was resurfaced ahead of the 2025 Chinese Grand Prix.

 History

 Shanghai International Circuit was conceived by the Shanghai authorities as a way to showcase the city to the world.
 A 5.3 sq km site was chosen in the Jiading District in the north west of the city, close to major car parts manufacturing facilities and a budget of 2.6 billion yuan ($450 million) raised through a government-funded joint-venture company, the Shanghai Jiushi Group.

 Herman Tilke was chosen to design the track and associated buildings, and between April and May 2003, engineers visited the site to draw up their plans.
 The site was actually a swampland, previously used as rice paddy fields, and extensive groundworks had to be completed to construct the circuit.
 For 18 months some 3,000 workers were on site daily to complete the facility – a remarkable feat of both engineering and logistics.

 When it opened, visitors found a vast complex, dominated by the main grandstand and pit complex, which featured wing-like viewing platforms crossing the circuit at either end.
 This can hold 30,000 spectators alone, and others around the circuit take the total capacity to 200,000.
 Paddock facilities were also unique – each of the F1 teams had its own building, arranged like pavilions in a lake to resemble the ancient Yu Garden in Shanghai.

 The Shanghai International Circuit is the first in China to be purpose-built for Formula One and it hosts FIA Formula One World Championship Chinese Grand Prix every year since 2004.
 The circuit also held a number of global high-profile series, including the FIA World Endurance Championship and the GT World Challenge Asia.

 In the past, the circuit has hosted the MotoGP world championship, and a one-off V8 Supercars China Round of the Australian-based V8 Supercar championship in 2005, and also the final round of the A1 Grand Prix in 2006/2007.

 In 2011, the Shanghai International Circuit signed a sponsorship deal with Audi and was subsequently named the Shanghai Audi International Circuit and the SAIC International Circuit following a deal with SAIC Motor.